julian-klode/lingolang/docs/permissions.md

     And again, the first case cannot happen, it leads to a contradiction: If $t_1' = t_2 \supset \{r, R\} \Rightarrow t_1 \supset \{r, R\} \Rightarrow t_2 = t_1 \setminus \{R\} \Rightarrow t_2 \not\supset \{r, R\}$.

     Therefore, $t_2' = t_1' = t_0' = t_2$, and thus $ctb(ctb(a * A, b), b) = ctb(a * A, b)$.
-1. The strict case of pointers is trivial and can be proven like channels.

 In conclusion, $ctb(ctb(A, b), b) = ctb(A, b)$ for all $A \in P, b \in R$, as was to be shown.  $\qed$